RockefellerArchiveCenter/processing-manual/processing.md

 [(See Vitals)](/processing-manual/planning#project-vitals-template)

--   Minimal Processing projects will most often retain existing housing when feasible.
+-   Expedited Access projects will most often retain existing housing when feasible.
--   Standard Processing projects will most often rehouse materials, with limited retention of existing housing when feasible.
+-   Enhanced Access projects will most often rehouse materials, with limited retention of existing housing when feasible.

 _**Selecting Storage Containers and Enclosures**_